 Integrate the programme is a continuation of the GP strategy that was brought to Board in 2024 and it links to Place and Community Transformation work which the GP Provider Board are leading; engagement is currently the main driver of the work, with teams of five colleagues going out to PCNs, Team Up and other enabling structures to test out the programme and develop as required.
 It was noted that patient-facing teams need to drive the programme as they have direct, first-hand knowledge of the patients that they serve.
 There has been a very positive response from PCNs and considerable buy-in to the work, with learning gained as different parts of programme are tackled; and there is a national conversation around population data stratification.
 This issue needs to be addressed systematically and not in isolation, but absence of access to complete data is hindering development of services in some cohorts.
-1 he Board discussed the programme, with the following comments: • able to develop services and protect them from the impact of the White Paper reorganisation.
+The Board discussed the programme, with the following comments: simplification of the papers would help the Board receive assurance as to the programme's current status and progress towards the proposed future status; it was noted that this programme, if correctly implemented, will be able to develop services and protect them from the impact of the White Paper reorganisation.
 However, there are some issues with population health risk stratification which constitute a key block; identifying local cohorts is a fundamental driver and until these issues are resolved the programme cannot be properly implemented; a consistent, joint approach across both Derbyshire and Nottinghamshire would be ideal; there needs to be a robust governance process and structure that supports this work, with clarity as to what needs to come to Board, which aspects can be delegated appropriately for approval and who will be responsible for making decisions at appropriate levels.
 It was clarified that this work has previously been to the Population Health and Strategic Commissioning Committee and the governance feeds into the Integrated Place Executive.
-There are also queries relating to the level of provider governance over GPs and PCNs which are important to define and balance; and The ICB Board NOTED the progress made on the Empowering General Practice Programme (EGPP) Update (formerly the GP Strategy) since being agreed by the ICB Board in November 2023 and he last update to the Board in May 2024. • is central to this strategy; the PCN/LPA accelerator programme and the ICB and IPE commitment to supporting the PCN/LPAs involved; and
+There are also queries relating to the level of provider governance over GPs and PCNs which are important to define and balance; and the value of bringing together Derbyshire's 114 GP practices into a single view of PCN neighbourhood delivery was emphasised; the Primary Care team were praised for their hard work and success in this difficult task.
+The ICB Board NOTED the progress made on the Empowering General Practice Programme (EGPP) Update (formerly the GP Strategy) since being agreed by the ICB Board in November 2023 and the last update to the Board in May 2024.
+The Board SUPPORTED: the need to expedite the work on population stratification, which is central to this strategy; the PCN/LPA accelerator programme and the ICB and IPE commitment to supporting the PCN/LPAs involved; and the commitment to ensuring that this plan continues to align with local and national plans to further develop integrated neighbourhood and place working.